Question about Professional Skills for missionaries:

 You can also use your engineering skills as "tentmaker."
 A tentmaker is a bi-vocational missionary who may be self-supporting financially, but whose main purpose is to be in a cross-cultural context for the purpose of sharing the gospel.
-If this is your interest, you might begin by contacting Global Opportunities.
+If this is your interest, you might begin by contacting Global Intent.
 They list as their goal: "to mobilize and equip missions-committed Christians to serve abroad as effective tentmakers, especially in countries of greatest spiritual need."
 They claim they can find jobs for almost anyone.

 Editor's Note: See also Missionary TECH Team, an organization that exclusively does technical and design support for other ministries all over the world.

 After several years I decided that the opportunities for the traditional, "full-time" missionary were so great that I left my engineering job.
 In many countries, where doors for traditional missions work are less open, I would have kept it.
 Even here, I still work (in another job) part-time so that I can honestly tell people that I'm an English teacher and translator, rather that saying, "I'm a missionary."
 What most Catholics here hear when you say that is, "After I've finished destroying your culture, I'd like to help you change your religion to that of my non-Christian cult."

 Have a job you can explain helps others relate to you.
 And that helps you build relationships and share your faith.

 But I would caution you against going before you have had a chance to build a support network back home through your church and also to get some training.